yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter4/en.md

 ```

-### Coding PlayScene(PlayScene.js)
+### Coding the PlayScene(PlayScene.js)

-Since background layer, animation layer and status layer should be displayed in different order.
-We can specify the order explicit when call **addChild** method or we can add them as PlayScene's children in the right order.
-In this tutorial, we take the later option.
+Since background layer, animation layer and status layer should be displayed in a different order.
+We can specify the order explicitly when calling the **addChild** method or we can add them as PlayScene's children in the right order.
+In this tutorial, we will add them in the right order.

 Here is the code snippet of PlayScene: